sawhney-medha/Python-File-Details/README.md

 Average lines per file: 19.25

+## Source Code

+The source code is in the `source/main.py` file.
+It contains two functions where the `files` function gets teh list of all files present with the given extension and the number of lines in each file.
+The `get_dir_file_details` function prints out all the information in the expected fashion and also calculates other details such as total number of files and total number of lines.

+The code can be called with `-d` and `-e` arguments for specifying the directory and teh extension.
+These arguments default to the current directory and the `.txt` extension.

 ## Testing
 To run the test code just run the following command in the code directory:
 `python test.py`